For LGBTQIA+ Organizations — In Awe · Sacred Transformation

 Who is the current edition best suited for?+

-The Older Parents & Old Souls Edition is especially suited for people whose pregnancies feel layered: later-in-life parents, parents after loss or infertility, people with complex family histories, highly reflective parents, and families navigating advocacy, identity, grief, or major life transition.
+The Older Parents & Old Souls Edition is especially suited for people whose pregnancies feel layered: later-in-life parents, parents after loss or infertility, people with complex family histories, highly reflective parents, families navigating advocacy, identity, grief, or major life transition, and others whose pregnancies feel emotionally, relationally, or spiritually complex.

 Is this therapy or medical guidance?+